Skip to main content

 Budget enforcement uses LiteLLM virtual keys with monthly caps.
 At 80% spend, the orchestrator's observability cron job fires an alert.
 At 100%, the proxy returns 429 to the agent, triggering the fallback chain.
 Per-agent cost tracking is visible in the LiteLLM dashboard.

-During Google Cloud's free trial ($300 credits over 90 days), the system runs at ~$4-13/month.
-After credits expire, projected cost is $10-29/month — dominated by Gemini 3.1 Pro token usage for the orchestrator and research lead.
+During Google Cloud's free trial ($300 credits over 90 days), token spend stayed a fraction of the cap.
+After the credits expire, per-agent model tiering holds projected spend under the hard monthly ceiling, dominated by Gemini 3.1 Pro usage for the research and culinary domain leads.

 Hybrid Memory: BM25 + Vector Search